 I mentioned in a previous post that my husband had been looking forward to the day when I would finally crochet something for him!
-I set to work designing a classic looking scarf and hat combination that he fell in love with!
+I set to work designing a classic looking scarf and men’s beanie combination that he fell in love with!

 Did you miss the men’s scarf crochet pattern from last week?
 Don’t worry, you can find the free pattern and video tutorial here: Men’s Classic Crochet Scarf – Free Crochet Pattern.
 This is the scarf pictured below:

-You’ll see that there are two variation for this hat, and I include the instructions for both in this post.
+You will see that there are two variations for this hat, and I include the instructions for both in this post.
 You see, I really couldn’t decide between the hat with a brim or without – you’ll have to let me know in the comments which you choose!